Consent Part 2: Do I Need To Get Consent? How Do I Do That?

 What are the impacts of a breach of confidentiality?

 Is the topic sensitive in nature?
-Does it address a stigmatized behaviour or population, religious, culture or legal issues?
+Does it address a stigmatized behaviour, religious, culture or legal issues?

 What is being asked of the participant?
 Does it cause any burden?